WSAC Board of Directors

 Amber Tracey is a BC born, Victoria based artist working primarily with acrylics and dabbling with mixed media when the inspiration calls for it.
 Her most recent works have focused on the human form bringing her own unique style to each portrait.
 Her other works include landscapes, ocean scenes, and creations from her own mind that don't always fall into a category, but are equally as beautiful.

 As Amber hasn't yet made it a habit to sell her art, she compensates for the price of art supplies by working as a legal secretary.
 She specializes in litigation for a law firm downtown, but has previously worked in areas such as Wills and Estates as well as Family Law.
-Amber is passionate about the field and constantly strives to improve her skill set, not only on the administrative side but also regarding the law itself.
-At home, Amber is a wife to a very comedic husband and a mom to a sassy-but-sweet teenager, who keep her very busy with their silly antics and the never-ending mountain of laundry.
+Amber is passionate about the field and constantly strives to improve her skill set and knowledge on the subject whenever possible.

 Secretary - Gail Nash